 District Authorities – 23 authorities

-The last EMGWARP netwokr meeting took place on 28 January 2016.
-The meeting included a presentation on SIEM and Resilience Direct.
+The last EMGWARP network meeting took place on 26 January 2017.

 The EMGWARP is a subscription based network, the cost to subscribe is;